wildeyes/FastPick/README.md

 The chorme extension adds numbers to search results so you can press the appropriate number on you keyboard to select the search result you need.

 Inspired by [Vimium](http://vimium.github.io/).
+*NOTE*: If using the latest vimium, you have to exclude `1234567890+` from all all websites.

 You'll browse faster.
 And it's intuitive.
 Really.
 You won't realize it's there until you're on your friend's computer.